Maxwell013/Juliett/README.md

 # Juliett
 A lightweight JSON library for C++.

 This library is part of a long term project that aims to build a small game engine and break it down into various smaller projects.
-This is the sixth library and may be subject to drastic changes for now.
+This is the sixth library and may be revisited when additional features are needed.

 ## Dependencies
 ### Usage
 - [https://github.com/Maxwell013/Lima](https://github.com/Maxwell013/Lima)
 ### Build